Diegocortes15/git-strategies/README.md

 The only difficulty that I found using GitHub Flow is whether it is required to create another branch to make small refactors or not.
 And the same applies to the pull requests to main, if I just need to change one letter on a written text then is it required to make a pull request for it or would that be a case where we could push directly?

 ### Vanessa Cárdenas

+It seems to me that it is a good technique for small groups, because whenever a part is finished in the local branch, it must be reviewed, either by the team leader or someone who ensures the proper functioning, and then be joined to the master branch/main.

+However, I find it a bit tiring to have to use the Pull-request tool for every little change you make.